 The River Keepers host several River Paddling Excursions throughout the summer for all skill levels.
 As you paddle, you'll learn a bit about the Red River from experienced historians and guides.

 Looking for more of a competition?
-Well then you should Race the Red on August 10, 2020!
-Choose your distance, 1.5, 3.5, or 6 miles.
+Well then, you should Race the Red each summer!
+Choose your distance: 1.5, 3.5, or 6 miles.
 Participants will paddle upriver to a designated turnaround point, grab a prize, and return downriver to the finish.

 Self-guided tour of the Red River

-Take your own self-guided tour by kayak or canoe, hitting up all the major sites by using this very informative sheet.
+Take your own self-guided tour by kayak or canoe, exploring all the major sites with the help of this informative sheet.
 With 19 stops along the way, you'll get plenty of history and exercise.